cardouken/UNAS-Pro-fan-control/README.md

 Scripts are reinstalled automatically.
 If needed, manually reinstall via the "Reinstall Scripts" button on the device page.

+### Removing integration

+Removing the integration removes all scripts, services, and packages installed by the integration from the UNAS, restoring it to stock.

 ## Credits

 - **Fan control concept**: [hoxxep/UNAS-Pro-fan-control](https://github.com/hoxxep/UNAS-Pro-fan-control)